-- 1 tablespoon tomato paste (ketchup will do in a pinch)
+- 1 tablespoon store-bought or homemade tomato paste (ketchup will do in a pinch)

 - 1 cup grated Cheddar (3 1/2 oz)

 - Caramelized the onions

-- 1. In a large, heavy- bottomed saute pan or skillet set over medium heat, heat the olive oil until hot.
+- 1. In a large, heavy-bottomed skillet set over medium heat, heat the olive oil until hot.
 Add the onions to the pan and turn the heat down to medium-low.

 - 2. Sprinkle the onions with the salt and cook, stirring frequently to make sure they brown evenly, for about 30 to 40 minutes, or until they are completely softened and golden brown.
 This will take time, so don’t skimp or you’ll have bitter burnt slices.
 You should have about 1 1/2 to 2 cups of onions.
-(You can cover and refrigerate these for up to 1 week.)
+You can cover and refrigerate these for up to 1 week.

 - Make the smashed potatoes

 - 3. Select a large pot that can accommodate a steamer insert or heatproof colander large enough to hold your potatoes.
 Fill it with water up to the bottom of the steamer insert, add the potatoes and garlic cloves, and sprinkle them with the salt.
 Cover the pot, set it over high heat, and bring the water to a boil.

-- 4. Reduce the heat to maintain an active simmer and steam the potatoes for 25 to 30 minutes, until they break apart easily when poked with a fork.
+- 4. Reduce the heat to maintain an active simmer and steam the potatoes, until they break apart easily when poked with a fork, 25 to 30 minutes.

 - 5. Remove the potatoes and garlic from the steamer, pour off the hot water, and return the potatoes and garlic to the pot.
 Cover the potatoes with a clean dish towel and let them dry out for about 5 minutes.
-(Do not allow the potatoes to cool before mashing or they will get disastrously gummy.)
+(Don’t allow the potatoes to cool before mashing or they will get disastrously gummy.)
 Add the butter to the pot and use a potato masher to smash the potatoes and garlic until blended but not completely smooth.
 Adjust seasoning to taste.
 (You can cover and refrigerate these for up to 24 hours.)

-- Make the filling and assemble the shepherd’s pie
+- Make the lamb filling and assemble the shepherd’s pie